thrishank/walletpay/readme.md

   Decreased this re renders signifcantly.
 Now the page re renders only when the users stop typing

 - JWT tokens will store in local storage.
-Once the user is logged in and again visted the signin/login page will take them to the dashboard page
+Once the user is logged in and again visted the signin/login page will take them to directly to the dashboard page

 ### Todo

-- Added the required on the mandatory input boxes. like email, password if the input box is empty the client gets's a message saying it is required
+- Add logo messages on the UI for better experince